oVirt/ovirt-site/source/develop/release-management/features/storage/ioprocess.html.md

 Phase 1: A single ioprocess will replace the existing process pool and the storage side will be exposed to the same interface and configuration, only the underlying implementation will change.

-Phase 2 (future work): A single ioprocess will serve a single storage domain (TBD).
+Phase 2: A single ioprocess will serve a single storage domain.
 Out of process interface to storage will change and expose the actual ioprocess and its new file handling functions implementation.